Hooks allow you to configure your test environment in three ways:

 Setup Hooks & Agent Context

-Pro Tip: When a setup hook returns output (like JSON), the agent automatically receives this data and can use it during flow execution.
+Pro Tip: When a hook produces output (via print statements, console.log, or echo), the agent automatically receives this data as additional context and can use it during flow execution.

 Example setup hook: